-Copies of the register are held in each classroom, which are accessible to all staff members.
+Copies of the register are held in each classroom where it is appropriate, which are accessible to all staff members.

 10. Medical attention and required support

 Once a pupil's allergies have been identified, a meeting will be set up between the pupil's parents, the relevant classroom teacher, the nurse if available, and any other relevant staff members, in which the pupil's allergies will be discussed and a plan of appropriate action/support will be developed.